-The measured temperature value is compared with a critical temperature limit (stored in the 16-bit T{CRIT} setpoint read/write register), a high temperature limit (stored in the 16-bit T{HIGH} setpoint read/write register), and a low temperature limit (stored in the 16-bit T{LOW} setpoint read/write register).
-If the measured value exceeds these limits, the INT pin is activated; and if it exceeds the T{CRIT} limit, the CT pin is activated.
-The INT and CT pins are programmable for polarity via the configuration register, and the INT and CT pins are also programmable for interrupt mode via the configuration register.
+The measured temperature value is compared with a critical temperature limit (stored in the 16-bit T{CRIT} setpoint register), a high temperature limit (stored in the 16-bit T{HIGH} setpoint register), and a low temperature limit (stored in the 16-bit T{LOW} setpoint register).
+If the measured value exceeds the high or low temperature limits, the INT pin is activated; if it exceeds the T{CRIT} limit, the CT pin is activated.
+The polarity of the INT and CT pins is programmable for via the configuration register, and the INT and CT pins are also programmable for interrupt mode via the configuration register.